You can make your guitar solos much more expressive, by transcribing... vocal parts.

 This is a layered harmony that outlines a minor arpeggio (notes A C E).
 Instead of playing the notes all at once, you layer them on top of each other gradually.

-This guitar solo video gives you more ideas about playing emotional guitar solos.
+The lead guitar solos in this video gives you more ideas about playing emotional guitar solos.

-2. Vary The Texture In Your Guitar Licks And Solos
+2. Vary The Texture In Your Lead Guitar Solos And Licks

 King Diamond uses many techniques to create variety in his phrasing (from growls to clean falsetto).
 He uses growls to create a thick melodic texture.
 Using high falsetto makes the melodic texture much thinner.
 Listen to the video from 35:11 - 36:01 to hear examples of this.

-Note: Double stops are NOT only for blues (or classic rock) guitar playing.
+Note: Double stops are NOT only for blues (or classic rock) guitar solos.
 They can be (and often are) used in other styles, including heavy metal.
-The way you use the technique determines how your guitar licks sound.
+The way you use the technique determines how your lead guitar solos sound.

 Double stops are not limited to "unison bends" (where you play 2 adjacent strings and bend one of them until both strings are sounding the same pitch).
 You can use double stops to create a harsh dissonance (that sounds awesome) and sustain it to build musical tension.

 Hint: you get a lot more from your double stops if you have a guitar with a floating bridge.
-This video shows lots of ways to make double stop guitar licks sound awesome:
+This video shows lots of ways to make double stop licks in lead guitar solos sound awesome:

-3. Master Pitch Variation And Guitar Phrasing Fluency
+3. Master Pitch Variation And Fluency In Your Lead Guitar Solos

 King Diamond fluently mixes clean falsetto, growls, layered harmonies, delayed vibrato and other techniques.
 These contrasting singing styles build a lot of musical tension in his melodies.
-Mastering guitar phrasing fluency helps you do the same in your guitar playing.
+Mastering lead guitar phrasing fluency helps you do the same in your lead guitar solos.

-This exercise helps you master pitch variation and guitar phrasing fluency:
+This exercise helps you master pitch variation and lead guitar phrasing fluency:

-1. List all guitar phrasing techniques and ornaments you know.
+1. List all techniques and ornaments you use during your guitar solos.
 (These guitar soloing articles help you do this).

 2. Create a short guitar lick (3-6 notes long) and play it over and over.
 Listen closely to the most important notes.
 (These notes are: the first and last note of a phrase, and any note that is sustained for a long time).